AIxCyberChallenge/example-crs-architecture/example-crs-webservice/README.md

 $ sed -i -e 's/import openapi_client./import <new-package-path>./' *.py
 ```

-The HTTP client code can be tested against the provided `mock_server` in the [maintainer-interfaces](https://github.com/aixcc-finals/maintainer-interfaces/tree/main/scantron/mock_server) repository.
+The HTTP client code can be tested against the provided `example-competition-api` available as a Docker container at `ghcr.io/aixcc-finals/example-crs-architecture/example-competition-api:v0.1`.
+This container provides a mock Competition API on port 1323.

-Example code for how to interact with the `mock_server` has been added under `test/test_patch_api.py`.
+Example code for how to interact with the `example-competition-api` has been added under `test/test_patch_api.py`.

 **CRS API Web Server**